Prismatic World Tour

 The Prismatic World Tour was the third concert tour by American singer Katy Perry, in support of her fourth studio album, Prism (2013).
-The tour began on May 7, 2014, in Belfast, Northern Ireland at the Odyssey Arena, concluding on October 18, 2015, in Alajuela, Costa Rica at Parque Viva after six legs.
-The Prismatic World Tour grossed more than $204.3 million from 149 shows with a total attendance of 1,984,503 between 2014 and 2015 and it is Perry's most successful tour to date.
+The tour began on May 7, 2014, at Belfast, Northern Ireland's Odyssey Arena and ended on October 18, 2015, at Alajuela, Costa Rica's Parque Viva after six legs.
+The Prismatic World Tour grossed more than $204.3 million from 149 shows, with a total tour attendance of 1,984,503 between 2014 and 2015; the tour is Perry's most successful, to-date.

 Production

-Perry first teased the tour during her "We Can Survive" event at the Hollywood Bowl on October 23, 2013, where she encouraged fans to see her on her 2014 tour, stating that it would be "magical".
-She told Entertainment Weekly that "The tour is going to be fantastic.
+Perry first teased the tour during her We Can Survive event at the Hollywood Bowl on October 23, 2013, where she invited fans to come see her on a 2014 tour, stating that it would be "magical".
+In an interview with Entertainment Weekly, the singer stated that "The tour is going to be fantastic.
 I always try to take it to the next level.
 I think people will realize what the tour is going to be like when they listen to the music."
 She also emphasized that she would be "very close" to the audience during the tour.
 At the 2013 MTV Europe Music Awards, Perry said the show would be "less cartoony" than the California Dreams Tour and would be a "feast for your eyes".
-Perry told Capital FM in December 2013 that the tour has a less of a storyline than her previous endeavors, saying:
+Perry told Capital in December 2013 that the tour would feature less of a storyline than her previous endeavors, saying:

 I'm going to bring all the bells and whistles like it was last time but it won't be so highly narrated.
 I just want a little bit more room to express myself ...
 I'm just really excited.
 I just did a big tour meeting yesterday and saw the graphic drawing of the stage and it's unlike anything I've seen for any other artist and it's unlike anything I've ever done.
 It's different, it's fresh, it's clean and it's actually in the middle of the audience.

 Over 275 costumes were designed for the tour, including 80 for the dancers.
 Perry gave designer Marina Toybina intricate details for each outfit's materials, patterns, and designs.
 According to Toybina, "[Perry's] creative involvement was daily, down to us deciding together on trims, final prints, specific materials and color spectrum for any and all digital artwork".